blusa/blog/index.md

 ---
-title: Welcome to my blog!
+title: A path to Computer Vision for the real world
 ---